Diabetes Canada recommends Canadians:

 Encourage Canadians to limit consumption of foods high in free sugars in preference to whole natural foods.

-Serve foods that are healthy and nutritious at CDA events.
+Serve foods that are healthy and nutritious at Diabetes Canada events.

 Expand and promote food preparation programs to encourage consumption of whole foods throughout the community.